agharib/surprise-me/frictionLog.md

 ***Goal: To building a way for my e-commerce store to accept payments, fulfill that order, and log a registry of all payments***

-Regardless of if they are entrepreneurs or working at mid-size/large companies, Engineers weigh several aspects when looking to onboard a new platform.
+Whether they are entrepreneurs or working at mid-size/large companies, Engineers weigh several aspects when looking to onboard a new platform.
 To name a few examples, Engineers look for:

 1. **Aligned Goals:** How does the platform help them accomplish their business goals?
 2. **Low On-Ramp:** How difficult is the on-ramp to the platform?
 How long before they can see something working?
+How hard is it to move away from their exisiting solution?
 3. **Tons of Integrations:** Does this platform work with all of their existing tooling?
 Are there integrations with their critical systems (like POS, bookkeeping etc).
+What new integrations does this open up?
 4. **Customization:** How can the platform be customized to fit their needs?
 5. **Testing and Error Handling:** How do they test their integration and make sure they are handling all cases gracefully?
 6. **Scalability:** How will the platform scale with their business/team?
 7. **Support & Thriving Ecosystem:** If something doesn’t work do they have clear ways to debug?
 Is there an ecosystem around the platform?
 Can they just look up an issue in StackOverflow and find the answer?
+8. **Security, Privacy, and Reliability:** Is their customer data safe?
+Will their business stay up and running?
+Is their company data safe?
-8. And much much more depending on their domain
+9. And much much more depending on their domain

 Every engineer may weigh these things differently and make tradeoffs, but these are some of the things I’m looking to answer as I onboard to Stripe via the PaymentsIntent Integration.